rdegges/rdegges-blog/articles/2013/its-all-perspective.md

-Title: It's All Perspective
-Date: 2013-03-31
-Tags: personal development
+---
+title: "It's All Perspective"
+date: "2013-03-31"
+tags: ["personal development"]
+slug: "its-all-perspective"
-Summary: Your perspective on everyday situations makes all the difference in life.
+description: "Your perspective on everyday situations makes all the difference in life."
+---

 ![Buddha Sketch][]